Street dogs in Bucharest: Brigitte Bardot

 French actress and animal rights activist Brigitte Bardot had long taken an interest in the management of stray dogs in Bucharest, including through visiting the city in 2001, and in the following years she wrote several open letters to Romanian authorities.
 The first letter was sent in the Stray Dogs Euthanasia Law.
 She deemed the project to be a "project of systematic extermination".
 Furthermore, Bardot appealed to the "majority" in order to find a "solution approved by the European Union, from which Romania has been part of since 2007".
 The content of the letter has been received with criticism and skepticism in Romania.
 The President of Romania responded by saying that "Brigitte Bardot was beautiful during the reign of the Kings of France".

-The second later was addressed to the "president of the unfortunate Romanian nation".
+The second letter was addressed to the "president of the unfortunate Romanian nation".
 Bardot stated that the President of Romania is "the successor of Nicolae Ceaușescu".
 In the letter, she asked "where the money from the European Commission was" and "where the 3.42 million vaccinated dogs were".
 Bardot said that "the dogs are paying with their life as a result of a corrupt management".
 She ended the letter by saying that she had "pleasant memories about Romania", but that she is "currently comparing it to hell".